 their own mazes, write solutions to these mazes using sequence, selection and/or repetition coding options.

 Students may create up to nine procedures/modules in the coding.
 Logical and syntax errors are easily demonstrated.

-Program is saved, sent to the instructor and may be accessed by others without or without the solutions
+The program is saved, sent to the instructor and may be accessed by others without or without the solutions.